Attempted assassination of Donald Trump in Pennsylvania: Investigation

 During a Senate hearing, Secret Service acting director Ronald Rowe could not explain how Crooks got his rifle onto the rooftop of the AGR International warehouse; the BBC called it a "remaining mystery" of the investigation.
 There was some conflict in Senate testimony about the FBI's investigation of what wounded Trump, with Wray saying on July 24 that there was some question about whether a bullet or shrapnel hit Trump's ear, and FBI deputy director Abbate saying on July 30 that there was never any doubt that a bullet had struck Trump's ear.

 A bipartisan U.S. House task force was launched on July 29 to investigate the attempted assassination.
 On October 21, it released its interim report, based on 23 interviews with local law enforcement officials and other documentation.
 According to Representative Mike Waltz, a member of the task force, Crooks had online accounts on platforms based in Belgium, New Zealand, and Germany.
 The accounts are encrypted and their purpose remains unknown.

 In response to a public records request weeks after the assassination attempt, police bodycam footage from the day of the rally was released.
 According to the New York Times, the footage provided more clarity about the movements of nearby law enforcement officers than previous releases of data.

 Department of Homeland Security Secretary Alejandro Mayorkas appointed an independent panel of former law enforcement officials to make recommendations.
 On October 16, 2024, they issued a report saying that Secret Service leadership should be overhauled.

 On December 5, 2024, acting Secret Service director Rowe testified before Congress, taking responsibility for the agency's failures and outlining corrective measures.
 He announced initiatives including enhanced technical assets, expanded staffing, improved retention efforts, and a new "chief wellness officer" to support mental health.
 These reforms aimed to address gaps in intelligence, communication, and protective protocols.
 During one exchange, Texas Representative Pat Fallon criticized Rowe for not deploying additional protective units and for his absence from the rally site after the attack.
 Fallon also accused Rowe of not properly protecting those in attendance at a 9/11 ceremony from the World Trade Center site in New York City earlier that year, while Rowe accused Fallon of politicizing 9/11.
 This led to a shouting match between the two.
 Once it concluded, Rowe refused to answer questions, emphasizing ongoing improvements and rejecting claims of politicizing his role.
 That same day, the Congressional Task Force released its final report, which concluded, among other findings, that Crooks had "exploited gaps in protection because of a lack of assets and staff."

+The FBI investigation concluded in November 2025.
+It found that Crooks acted alone, with no clear motive.